At a Glance

 As I mentioned before, a VPN provider is only as good as its global server coverage, and NordVPN scores high in this arena.
-The service currently has more than 5,600 servers stationed in close to 60 countries around the globe.
+The service currently has more than 5,600 servers stationed in 60+ countries around the globe.

 An essential feature of any VPN is its ability to keep your online activities private.